MicrosoftTranslator/NTREX/README.md

 # NTREX
 NTREX -- News Test References for MT Evaluation

-Data package will be released on 11/22/2022.
+Data package has been released on 11/24/2022.
+Enjoy!